In the UK, there are no legal requirements to have any specific qualifications to become a private tutor.

 As a tutor, you can use this knowledge alongside any work or industry experience you might have, so your student can get the best from your skill set and expertise.

-create your own resources to help your student learn in a different way to how they might at school, with a less rigid structure.
+You might also create your own resources to help your student learn in a different way to how they might at school, with a less rigid structure.
 You don’t need any qualifications to show some initiative and creativity with your tutoring sessions, and often having no standard teacher training can help you approach teaching differently and better suit how your students learn.
-Can a Lack of Qualifications hinder Becoming a Tutor?

 No requirements for qualifications means that tutoring can be simple and easy to get started with.
 But it can, of course, present certain problems too.